setzler/LMS/README.md

 *Packages available from GitHub:*
 - `setzler/eventStudy/eventStudy`
+- `setzler/LMS/LMS`
+- `setzler/ShiftShareIV`
 - `tlamadon/rblm`
-- `setzler/LMS/LMS`

-*Packages provided in compressed form within subdirectory `2_estimation/` of this replication package:*
-- `ShiftShareIV`

 ### Instructions to Replicators

 In order to execute step 2, complete the following tasks in order:

-- copy the content from subdirectory `2_estimation/` onto the SOI server (with appropriate permission from the server administration);
+- copy the R scripts from subdirectory `2_estimation/` onto the SOI server (with appropriate permission from the server administration);
-- ensure that line 7 of `main.R` is uncommented so that `runtype = "IRS-real"`, and edit the directory paths on lines 46-49 to point to your local directory on the SOI server;
+- ensure that line 7 of `main.R` is uncommented so that `runtype = "IRS-real"`, and edit the directory paths on lines 47-50 to point to your local directory on the SOI server;
 - source `main.R`.
 Run time is approximately 20 hours.